 Don't destroy what you came to enjoy!

 Sunshine Coast waterways can provide us all with enjoyable and memorable experiences if we respect each other and the natural environment.

-It's important that we understand current regulations and behave responsibly and safely, for example:
+It's important that we understand current regulations and behave responsibly and safely, for example, when boating: